perone/covid19analysis/docs/_sources/brazil.rst.txt

 of 0.047% and not the 5650 that they got by rounding numbers.

-Another issue that bothers me a lot is that they reported the results without proper confidence interval, that would yield a range of 1130-22600 with a CI of 95%.
+Another issue that bothers me a lot is that they reported the results without proper confidence interval, which is of course huge due to the small sample size.
 But wait, there is more, the test has a sensitivity of 77% and a specificity of 98% (tested by themselves), so where is this uncertainty ?

 I wonder what epidemiologists of UFPel are doing by being so naive in these